milestonetg/mtg-vsts-tasks/README.md

 # mtg-vsts-tasks

 ## Contents
-- [MtgDartTools](./MtgDartTools) - A VSTS build task for building and testing Dart packages.
+- [MtgDartTools](./MtgDartTools) - Provides tasks for installing the Dart SDK as well as building and testing Dart packages.